4 Major Things To Do In Clemson - A Getaway Guide - Karta.com

 Craft Beer at Clemson Downs Brewpub

-Sample the creations of Clemson's own brewers at Clemson Downs Brewpub, like their flagship IPA "Solid Orange" or the smooth "Lake Hartwell Lager."
-Enjoy yours on their spacious patio with views of the old horse racing track turned mixed-use complex while you nibble on soft pretzels or pimento cheese dip.
+Test the creations of Clemson's very own brewers at Clemson Downs Brewpub - like their flagship IPA "Solid Orange" or smooth "Lake Hartwell Lager."
+Open-air experience on their spacious patio with an antique view of the old horse racing track turned mixed-use complex as you nibble on soft pretzels or pimento cheese dip.

 Clemson Downs Brewpub